shakacode/react_on_rails/README.md

 # Key Tips
 1. See sample app in `spec/dummy` for how to set this up.
-2. The file used for server rendering is hard coded as generated/server.js (assets/javascripts/generated/server.js)
+2. The file used for server rendering is hard coded as `generated/server.js` (assets/javascripts/generated/server.js).
+3. If you're only doing client rendering, you still *MUST* create an empty version of this file.
+This will soon change so that this is not necessary.
-3. The default for rendering right now is `prerender: true`. **NOTE:** This does not work for components, namely react-router, that use an async setup for server rendering.
+3. The default for rendering right now is `prerender: true`. **NOTE:** This does not work for components, namely react-router, that use an async setup for server rendering. *We may change the default to be `prerender: false`, so it's a good idea to specify this.
 4. The API for objects exposed differs from the react-rails gem in that you expose a function that returns a react component.
 We'll be changing that to take either a function or a React component.